CubicalRipser/CubicalRipser_2dim/README.md

-# CubicalRipser revision
+# CubicalRipser for 2 dimensional cubical data

-2018/01/03  by Takeki Sudou and Kazushi Ahara, Meiji University
+copyright by Takeki Sudou and Kazushi Ahara, Meiji University, 2018